Škoda Octavia: Fourth generation (Typ NX; 2020)

 The fourth generation Octavia features many new technologies.
-It is the first Škoda model to use a heads-up display.
+It is the first Škoda model to use a head-up display.
 Other new technologies include two 10" displays, wireless smartphone charging, up to 5 USB-C ports, a new Sound System by Canton, and the classic shifting stick for the automatic gearbox has been replaced with a small joystick.
 New safety features include taking control of steering in case of a possible accident, checking for oncoming vehicles when opening doors, and detection of the driver falling asleep or losing consciousness.

 Since June 2020, the Octavia is sold as an estate and liftback with standard petrol and diesel engines.
 As well as a plug-in hybrid Octavia iV estate and liftback sport Octavia RS estate and liftback, CNG/petrol Octavia G-Tec estate and liftback.

 The liftback version was also sold in China since 2021 as the Octavia Pro and sold alongside the third-generation models.
 Design wise, the Octavia Pro features an identical exterior design with the Octavia RS.
 It is longer compared to its European counterpart by 64 mm with a 44 mm longer wheelbase.